 Engage the community.
 Partner with local agencies, organizations and businesses to distribute flyers through schools, libraries, food pantries, child care centers, recreation programs, housing authorities, supermarkets, hospitals and other community locations.
 Download summer meal flyers here.

 School outreach.
-Schools can also play a key role in getting the word out about summer meals.
+Under a new state law, school districts are now required to inform parents about summer meals in their community, if more than half of students qualify for subsidized school meals.
 Here is a quick guide for easy outreach strategies that schools can use.

 Media outreach.
 The local media is also an effective outlet for spreading the word about summer meals.
 View strategies, sample copy.